cryoetools/fouriercrop/README.md

 ## Features

-- **FFT-based downsampling and cropping**: Performs operations in the frequency domain to achieve efficient resizing.
+- **FFT-based downsampling**: Performs cropping in the frequency domain to achieve efficient resizing.
 - **Flexible padding options**: Allows for center cropping, padding, or combination of both.
 - **Multidimensional support**: Efficiently handles 2D image or 3D volumetric data.